 Blender logo usage guidelines

 Blender is a registered trademark by the Blender Foundation (in EU and USA).
-The Blender logo is a copyrighted property of NaN Holding B.V, and has been licensed in 2002 to the Blender Foundation.
+The Blender logo itself is a property of the Blender Foundation.
 The logo and the brand name “Blender” are not part of the GNU GPL, and can only be used commercially by the Blender Foundation on products, websites and publications.

 Under the following conditions, third parties may use the Blender logo as well:

 - The logo can only be used to point to the product Blender.
 When used with a link on a web page, it should point to the URL blender.org.

 - You will visualize and promote your own branding more prominent than you use the Blender logo.
 The Blender logo only can be used as a secondary brand, which means it has to be clear for an average viewer that this is not an official Blender or Blender Foundation website, publication or product.

 - You can use the Blender logo on promotion products, such as T-shirts or caps or trade show booths, provided it is a secondary brand as described in point 2.